georgyangelov/scv/README.md

 `scv commit`

 Commits the current state of the working directory.
 All changed, new and deleted files are commited.
-For now, you should explicitly set the commit author on every commit using the `--author` option.
+You can explicitly set the commit author on every commit using the `--author` option or set it once with `scv config author "Your Name <your@email.com>"`.

 You can also set the date (`--date`), set the commit message (`-m` or `--message`) or amend the last commit (`--amend`).
 If the `-m` flag is not set the default terminal editor will be opened (as in Git).